arielnmz/intersog-code-challenge/README.md

 ## Caveats

-- The project was build using [Next.js' App router](https://nextjs.org/docs#app-router-vs-pages-router), hence the need for a [current Node.js version](https://nextjs.org/docs/getting-started/installation).
+- The project was built using [Next.js' App router](https://nextjs.org/docs#app-router-vs-pages-router), hence the need for a [current Node.js version](https://nextjs.org/docs/getting-started/installation).
 - Almost all components are server side.
 - The API serves as a proxy between the application and the Pokemon API.